TowelSniffer/Anki-Chess-2.0/README.md

 ![chess GIF](examples/chess.webp)

+## !
+Help wanted

+IOS has rendering Issues with this tempalte, will need someone with an IOS device to help me fix

 ## Features

 - Works with PGN format
 - Support for piece promotions
 - Board auto orientates dpending on first move of given puzzle
-- Works offline and on mobile (Ankidroid verified, IOS assumed)
+- Works offline and on Ankidroid (Ankidroid verified, IOS)
 - No addons required
 - Analysis board on the backside